aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 Using the **Table.preferred_width** property will adjust its preferred width relative to the container (i.e the page, text column or outer table cell).
 The code example given below shows how to set a table to auto fit to 50% of the page width.

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_tables-AutoFitTableToPageWidth.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_tables-AutoFitTableToPageWidth.py" >}}

 Before you can use preferred widths on a table you must make sure that the table contains at least one row.
 This is because such table formatting in a Microsoft Word document is stored in the rows of a table.